Join Us In San Francisco!

 Upon completion of this activity, participants will be able to:

-• Describe the complexity of cancer microenvironment
+• Describe the complexity of the cancer microenvironment

-• Explain the development of resistant cancer clones from immunotherapy and targeted therapy
+• Explain the development of resistant cancer clones

-• Recognize the utility of SLN biopsy in multiple cancers and that SLN may be the primary gateway to cancer metastasis
+• Recognize the utility of SLN biopsy in multiple cancers

 • Describe the molecular mechanisms of breast cancer metastasis